Kamaiko/HalteroFit/docs/CONTRIBUTING.md

 **When do you need to rebuild?**

+You need to rebuild the development build when:

+- Adding npm packages that require native code (e.g., react-native-_, expo-_)
+- Modifying native configuration in app.json
+- Updating Expo SDK version
-- Only when adding a new native module (rare, ~1-2x/week max)
+- Changing native module settings

-- To rebuild: `eas build --profile development --platform [android|ios]`
+To rebuild: `eas build --profile development --platform [android|ios]`

 ### 1. Pick a Task

 - Check [TASKS.md](TASKS.md) for the next priority
 - Start with "Current Focus" tasks
-- Pick tasks from Phase 1 if you're new
+- Pick tasks from Phase 1 if you're new (see [PHASE1_PLAN.md](PHASE1_PLAN.md))

 ### 2. Create a Branch